-This course covers the fundamentals of shipping regulated medical waste by ground.
+This DOT Shipping Regulated Medical Waste Training covers the fundamentals of shipping regulated medical waste by ground.
 Our 10-step approach encompasses the activities which must be addressed when preparing regulated medical waste for shipment.
 Participants will learn how to classify hazardous materials, select proper packaging, mark and label containers, and prepare required shipping documents, all in accordance with the U.S. DOT regulations.
 New requirements enacted over the past year are highlighted throughout the course.

 This course is designed to meet the training requirements as specified in 49 CFR 172.700 Subpart H, which specify that employees must be trained at least once every three years.
 At the completion of the course, participants will receive a certificate which includes the participants name, completion date, and copy of the test scores.
 The certificate includes the name and address of the trainer as required for recordkeeping.

 This course is based on the requirements for training as specified in 49 CFR 172 Subpart H, including testing of participants.
 This training is also referred to as HM-181 training, Subpart H training, and hazmat training.
 While this course is meant to satisfy DOT's general training requirements, it does not go into detail on the shipping of radioactive materials.